everit-org/jira-hr-admin/README.md

-# jira-configuration-plugin
+# jira-hr-admin
-Configuration screens and tables of several Jira plugins that are provided by Everit.
+Configuration screens and tables of several Jira HR Plugins that are provided by Everit.